-However, the media industry wants to see the government abolish the PPPA and other relevant laws so that professional journalism can be adhered to, to perform their duties responsibly and safe from any government interference.
+However, the media industry wants to see the government abolish the PPPA and other relevant laws with the setting up of the independent self-regulating media body so that professional journalism can be adhered to, to perform their duties responsibly and safe from any government interference.

-According to Reporters San Frontieres (Reporters Without Borders) press freedom index 2013, Malaysia's press freedom is ranked 145th out of 179 countries compared to 123 in 2011/2012.
-This sharp fall should sound an alarm.
-Malaysia has fallen to its lowest-ever position because access to information is becoming more and more limited.
+According to Reporters San Frontieres (Reporters Without Borders) press freedom index 2017, Malaysia's press freedom is ranked 144th out of 180 countries.
+Malaysia has fallen to its lowestever position in 2016 to 146 out of 180 countries because access to information is becoming more and more limited while one sided reporting is extensive especially in the print media..